 Daniel has been active in climbing the highest peaks of the Himalaya for many years.
-His personal link with the region and its peoples began in 1986 when he traveled and trekked throughout Tibet and Nepal with friends, then in 1991, joined together with Anatoli Boukreev and friends to ascend Mount Everest followed by 7 of the world's highest 8000 metre peaks, including Everest Tibet , Everest Tibet Training Climb , K2, Lhotse, Makalu, Cho Oyu, Shishapangma, Everest Tibet Basecamp Trek and Gasherbrum 1.
+His personal link with the region and its peoples began when he traveled and trekked throughout Tibet and Nepal with friends, then joined together with Anatoli Boukreev and friends to ascend Mount Everest followed by 7 of the world's highest 8000 metre peaks, including Everest Tibet , Everest Tibet Training Climb , K2, Lhotse, Makalu, Cho Oyu, Shishapangma, Everest Tibet Basecamp Trek and Gasherbrum 1.
 He has been leading and organizing successful and safe overland, trekking, and mountaineering expeditions for 18 years, to Tibet, Nepal, Tadjikistan, Pakistan, India, China, Africa, and North America.

-Daniel Lee Mazur was born in Illinois in October 1960.
+Daniel Lee Mazur was born in Illinois.
 His family came from Zlotow, Poland, and Bristol, England.
 As a boy he spent his summers exploring the wilderness waterways of Canada by canoe with a YMCA group.
 He was an active Boy Scout for many years and was taught to ski by his father Robert.
 At age 12 his mother Mary started bringing Chinese students home to live in the house, so he learned his first words of Chinese around the dinner table and while doing chores.
 He first tasted the high peaks at age 17, while a student at the University of Montana, climbing Gunsight Peak and the Sperry Glacier in Glacier National Park.

 Photo right: Dan in Mustagata basecamp (Manuel Weber).